nerodieta-bot/nero-dieta/README.md

-# Dieta Jedi
+# Dieta Nero

-This is a Next.js application for Dieta Jedi, a dog nutrition guide.
+This is a Next.js application for Dieta Nero, a dog nutrition guide.

 It allows users to:
 - Browse a database of dog-safe and unsafe ingredients.